A single-projection three-dimensional reconstruction algorithm for scanning transmission electron microscopy data: Results

-This Letter has demonstrated a new electron microscopy technique capable of imaging light and heavy atoms in thicker, strongly scattering electron microscopy specimens using 4D-STEM data recorded in a single specimen orientation.
-This opens up new avenues for the study of three dimensional nanostructures with the ability to study structural changes in light and heavy atom positions through thickness.
+This paper has demonstrated a new electron microscopy technique capable of imaging light and heavy atoms in thicker, strongly scattering electron microscopy specimens using 4D-STEM data recorded in a single specimen orientation.
+For the case of the \PIO-\ZrO\ heterostructure we explored the visualisation of the \PIO\ and \ZrO\ layers using the $\Smat$-matrix technique.
+Existing alternatives to $\Smat$-matrix reconstruction and depth sectioning yield similar and supportive results though are not able, on their own, to give definitive evidence of the \PIO\ layer.